 Share your trustee experience

-Good HQ enables third sector staff, volunteers and members of the public to review charities, social enterprises and third sector organisations in Scotland.
+Good HQ enables voluntary sector staff, volunteers and members of the public to review charities, social enterprises and voluntary sector organisations in Scotland.
 Trustees often share their experiences too, like Ruth Triggs from the Edinburgh Rape Crisis Centre.
 Find your organisation and share your story.

 Sign up for updates